Long Beach Veterans' Aid And Attendance Qualification

 Figuring out whether or not an elderly person you love is eligible for long-term VA care benefits can be a complex and time-consuming task.
-The California Elder Law Center PC in Lakewood, CA, works with elderly veterans and their families throughout southern California to connect them with VA long-term care resources.
+The Law Offices of Sandra Diaz PC in Lakewood, CA, works with elderly veterans and their families throughout southern California to connect them with VA long-term care resources.
 We’ll work hard to develop an action plan that will protect your loved one’s assets as much as possible.
 Our principal, Sandra Diaz, is widely recognized as a leading legal specialist in elder law, practicing in southern California.

 Help the senior veteran in your life take advantage of the healthcare services to which he or she is entitled.
-Contact The California Elder Law Center PC today so that we can help you begin planning a secure and comfortable future for someone you love.
+Contact The Law Offices of Sandra Diaz PC today so that we can help you begin planning a secure and comfortable future for someone you love.

 Home and Community Based Services

 Long-term care benefits through the VA can be used to pay for a variety of services, including:

 Assisted Living Facilities allow an eligible individual to live more-or-less independently in a room or an apartment inside a facility.
 Trained caretakers are on call within the larger facility 24 hours a day.
 The VA will not pay rent in an assisted living facility, but it may pay for necessary ancillary services.